So you’re planning a hiking trip in Norway, but you’re worried about what you should bring? Don’t worry, let us help you get started.

 In case you’re not sleeping under an open sky, you’ll need a tent or some sort of tarp.
 We recommend using one that has a mosquito net, as Norway is known to be inhabited by the odd mosquito or two.

 6: GET YOUR SHIT TOGETHER ( …or at least bury it)

 When hiking for a longer period, you are bound to hear nature call at some point.
 To put it bluntly, you will have to pee (or more).
-If you have to use wipes of some sort, NEVER, and we mean NEVER EVER, use non- degradable paper such as wet wipes, and NEVER leave it on or by the trail.
+If you have to use wipes of some sort, never use non- degradable paper such as wet wipes, and NEVER leave it on or by the trail.
 Use degradable paper such as regular toilet paper or kleenex, and when you have finished your business (preferable far away from the trail), you bury that stuff along with the paper.
-The absolute worst we see when hiking, is people leaving non degradable paper along with their remains close to or on the trail.
-This is absolutely disgusting, and is worse than littering.
-Pieces of plastic you can pick up and recycle, but used wet wipes?
-No thank you, not touching that.
+We hate seeing people leaving non degradable paper along with their remains close to or on the trail.
+Ew.

 It might sound like a lot to bring and to remember, but if you’re only going on a day’s hike, all of the things you need should nicely fit inside a 30L backpack.
 If you are going on a longer hike, you will need a bigger backpack for the extra clothes, food, and sleeping gear.
 We usually wear a 80L backpack each when going on longer trips, which fits all the necessary gear listed in this post, as well as a lot of camera gear.